 Slipped discs or broken vertebrae may be caused by serious slip-and-fall injuries, stairway accidents, or porch, deck, or balcony collapses.
 Both are painful conditions that are likely to require surgery.
-Broken vertebrae may result in paralysis or loss of function when the spinal cord or surrounding nerves are damaged.
-Recover time for back and neck injuries tends to be lengthy, and some people never fully recover.
+Broken vertebrae may result in paralysis or loss of function when the spinal cord is damaged.
+Recovery time for back injuries and neck injuries tends to be lengthy, and some people never fully recover.
 Instead they experience pain and impaired functions for the rest of their lives.

 Torn Ligaments and Muscle Strains